Derivative Techniques Review: Chain Rule, Logarithmic Differentiation & Inverse Function Derivatives

 \[\frac{d}{dx}\!\left[\frac{u}{v}\right] = \frac{u'v - uv'}{v^2}\]

-These let you handle expressions that are built from simpler pieces multiplied or divided together.
+These rules handle expressions built from simpler components combined by multiplication or division.

 The natural logarithm \(\ln(x)\) is the inverse of \(e^x\).
 It has a key property that makes multiplication simpler: